developer-zebra/developer-zebra-site/src/ehs/3-1/guide/settings/index.md

 -----

 ### Recovery Timeout
 Specifies the period of time (in minutes) that an admin must wait following a device lockout before attempting Lockout Recovery. **Default=60 (1 hour)**.
+Add this tag to the &lt;Preferences&gt; section of the config file to specify a timeout interval other than the default.

 <b>Possible values</b>: